schibsted/spid-tech-docs/resources/articles/guardian.md

 a "Guardian", then the user has access if they own that product, or any of it's children.

-There is currently no API or Ambassador access to this feature, it has to be directly ordered from SPiD by clients that whish to take advantage of it.
+There is currently no API or Ambassador access to this feature, it has to be directly ordered from Schibsted account by clients that whish to take advantage of it.